coldbox-modules/dog/Readme.md

 ### Service-specific function calls for fetch
-Note well that you may also directly accees the fetch functions for certain APIs if you do not wish to use the general fetch function.
+Note well that you may also directly access the fetch functions for certain APIs if you do not wish to use the general fetch function.
 These are listed below:

 ```